Prof. Dr. Dané COETZEE

 Senior FLV, ICPESS 2015, GoFPEP 2016, BRICSCESS 2017,

-Dr. SAÇLI UZUNÖZ is currently working as associate professor at Department of Physical Education and Sports Teaching in Faculty of Education, and also she is the Director of School of Sports Science and Technology & Sport Center at Nevşehir Hacı Bektaş Veli University, Turkey.
+Dr. SAÇLI UZUNÖZ is currently working as associate professor at Department of Coaching Education and also she is the Director of School of Sports Science and Technology at Nevşehir Hacı Bektaş Veli University, Turkey.
 She earned her master’s and PhD degrees in sport sciences and technology from Hacettepe University.
 She is a member of international and national scientific associations.
 Her research interests include teaching models and methods, teacher qualities, critical thinking in teacher education, creative drama in education, and using technology in promoting physical activity as well.
 She has published in this area in national and international peer review journals and presented scientific papers at various national and international conferences.
 She has contributed to chapters in scientific books and also completed scientific projects in the field of physical education and teacher education pedagogy.
 Recently, she has been conducting an international and national collaborative project on promoting physical activity using technology in Turkey.

 Inclusion of Technology Supported Physical Activity Programs into the Higher Education